ucb-ee106/ee106a-fa19/policies.md

 |Labs| 20%|
 |Final Project| 40%|

-## Resources

-The required text is Richard Murray, Zexiang Li and S. Shankar Sastry’s *A Mathematical Introduction to Robotic Manipulation* (first edition digitally available <a href="http://www.cds.caltech.edu/~murray/mlswiki/?title=First_edition">here</a>).
-Additional lectures will cover the basics of computer vision, path planning, state estimation, and control.
-We will also use supplementary material from the book by Ma Yi, Stefano Soatto, Jana Kosecka, and Shankar Sastry *An Invitation to 3 D Vision: From Images to Geometric Models*, Springer Verlag, 2004 (slides willl be provided) and from the motion planning book of Howie Choset, Kevin Lynch, Seth Hutchinson, George Kantor, Wolfram Burgard, and Sebastian Thrun *Principles of Robot Motion Planning: Theory, Algorithms, and Implementation*, MIT Press, 2005.
-You are not required to purchase these two references.

 ## Homeworks

 Homeworks will be collected and graded using the Gradescope system.
 Create an account on gradescope.com with your Berkeley email account and SID.
-Add this course with the code **CHANGETHIS**.
+Add this course with the code **9V4W5V.**.

 There will be a total of between 6 to 8 homeworks, due weekly through mid-November.
 Each student is allocated 5 total days of extension, to be used on any homework assignment with no loss of points.
 To allow for homework solutions to be released in a timely manner, **no more than 2 extension days may be used on a single assignment.** After the extension days have elapsed, homeworks will be accepted for a geometrically decreasing number of points (i.e., 1 day late -> half credit, 2 days late -> quarter credit, . . . , N days late -> 1=2N credit).